shayr80/CS-1660/Mini Search Engine Project/README.md

 ### Assumptions:
 - The user is using a Windows machine, or will follow the provided instructions if running a MacOS/Linux machine
+- The words "this repository" refer to the folder containing this README file (Mini Search Engine Project)
 - The user has downloaded the files provided in this repository
-- The user has installed and set up JDK 8
-- The instructions regarding installation and setup of Docker/X11 are followed, or the user has already installed and configured Docker/X11 correctly.
-Mac users may need to make adjustments to the instructions regarding setup of X11, as I was not able to verify the setup instructions provided below
+- The instructions regarding installation and setup of Docker/X11/Eclipse are followed, or the user has already installed and configured Docker/X11/Eclipse correctly.
 - The user is familiar enough with GCP to use a Dataproc cluster, or will follow the instructions provided in the demo video to setup a GCP Dataproc cluster and configure the application to contact their cluster
-- The user knows or can locate their IP address (for Windows users, instructions are provided below)
+- For Windows, the user knows their IP or will follow the instructions provided below to retrieve their IP address
-- The words "this repository" refer to the folder containing this README file (Mini Search Engine Project)

-### Install & configure JDK8:
-Windows: Download and install the JDK.
-Press the Windows button in the lower left corner of your screen and search for "environment variables" and click on "Edit the system environment variables."
-Then click on environment variables and add the path of your jdk's bin directory to a variable named "Path" under System variables.
-Be sure to remove any other jdks from the Path variable.

-MacOS: Download and install the JDK.
-Follow the instructions provided at [How to set java home environment variable on macOS](https://mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/) to set up the java environment variable

 ### Install Docker:
 Windows & MacOS: [Docker](https://www.docker.com/products/docker-desktop)<br/><br/>